By Good Gut Queen Jill

 Well … maybe not the bird (how about Animal Control?).
 But I gotta say … as I’ve explained so many times ,,, most of what ails you begins in the gut.

 Years ago, I went to a talk given by Anne Wilson Schaef, a genius psychotherapist who coined the term “codependent” and wrote the amazing bestseller, When Society Becomes an Addict … one of the books that changed my life.
-She managed to reduce a whole room of psychotherapists to a blubbering puddle.
+She managed to reduce a whole room of psychotherapists to a blubbering puddle that day.

 During the talk, Schaef wrote the word “ADDICTION” in all caps on the board. and then drew lines beneath it to words like “drugs”, “gambling”, “eating disorders”, “alcohol”, “sex”, “codependence” and the like.
 And then erased the words beneath, leaving the word “ADDICTION”.